aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/filter-multiline/README.md

 *Note*:
 - `permissions.json` shows the permissions we should include in our IAM to send logs to CloudWatch.
 - the path to the parser file in `extra.conf` should be the absolute path in the image.
-- If your logs go to files instead of stdout, it iss recommended to use Multiline in [Tail](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-support) direclty instead of the filter.
+- If your logs go to files instead of stdout, it is recommended to use Multiline in [Tail](https://docs.fluentbit.io/manual/pipeline/inputs/tail#multiline-support) direclty instead of the filter.